IvanCherepov/customer-support-handbook/problem-customers.md

 Informing the customer that what happened was beyond their control removes any stigma or perceived failings they have.

 This will then make them more open to working with you and finding a resolution.

+**Don't hesitate to engage Support management for an assistance.
+They may not help technically, but they can take the heat off of you while you're doing the technical work.**